nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [e/EMAIL] [g/GENDER] [a/AGE] [d/DETAIL] [t/ADD_TAG]… [-t/DELETE_TAG]…`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-Any extra duplicate study group tags in the input will be ignored automatically
+Any extra duplicate study group tags in the input will be ignored automatically.
 </div>

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
-* The index **must be a positive integer** 1, 2, 3, …
+* The index **must be a positive integer** (e.g., 1, 2, 3, …).
 * At least one of the optional fields must be provided.
 * When editing tags:
   * Prefix:`[t/ADD-TAG]`